tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/对象/复制对象/简单复制_intl_en.md

 In the copy operation, the metadata of the source object is inherited by default, while the creation date is subject to the creation date of the target object.

 >?
->- Copy and paste are not supported for objects in the ARCHIVE storage class.
+>- Copy and paste is not supported for objects in the ARCHIVE storage class.
+>- Objects in MAZ buckets cannot be replicated to an OAZ bucket.
 >- A sub-account should be granted the `PutObject`, `GetObject`, and `GetObjectACL` permissions to copy objects.

-## Directions
+## How to Use

 ### Using COS console

 Copy objects in the COS console.
 For more information, see [Copying Objects](https://intl.cloud.tencent.com/document/product/436/33456) in Console Guide.

-### Using REST APIs
+### Using the REST API

 Use REST APIs to initiate an object copy request.
 For more information, see [PUT Object - Copy](https://intl.cloud.tencent.com/document/product/436/10881).